PlaceOS/docs/how-to/backoffice/configure-staff-api.md

 The Staff API gives PlaceOS the ability to interact with Calendar and User Resources.

-To integrate room booking into your existing calendar environment the Staff API must be configured.
+To integrate room booking into your existing calendar environment you must configure Staff API.

-When configured, PlaceOS will be able to create, edit, update and delete calendar bookings for users and resources.
+Once you have configured Staff API, PlaceOS can:
+* Create
+* Edit
+* Update
+* Delete
+Calendar events in Microsoft 365 or Google Workspace.

 To show room status on floor maps, the [PlaceOS Calendar driver must also be configured](./placeos-calendar.md).